cbleek/JobClassification/README.md

 We want to predict a category for the occupational field.
 For example, we want to know whether it is a technical profession or a sales job.

+## Example Data

+There is an example [Dataset](jobs.json).
+The datastructure is currently simply defined in http://scrapy-docs.yawik.org/build/html/guidelines/format.html

+## Contribute

+Many collect data from public job advertisements.
+We want to develop data and algorithms together and transparently.

 This repository is the place for ideas and working together.

 Everyone is invited